 SII SCR Coverage scenario testing is performed on an annual basis to assess the sensitivity of the SCR and the SCR coverage ratio to various scenarios including credit risk.
-A summary of the testing performed as at 31 December 2024 is provided in section C.8.
+A summary of the stress testing for credit risk as at 31 December 2024 is provided in section C.8.